wyattduber/MCDBridge/README.md

 # Current Features

-• Set up an Arbitrary Amount of Discord Roles!
+- Set up an Arbitrary Amount of Discord Roles!
-• Each Role has an Arbitrary Amount of Commands to run when the Role is Added and Removed!
+- Each Role has an Arbitrary Amount of Commands to run when the Role is Added and Removed!
-• Built-in verification system through discord and minecraft to prevent users registering other accounts
+- Built-in verification system through discord and minecraft to prevent users registering other accounts

 And that's it.... for now.

-This plugin is only in the early stages of beta, and I am looking to expand it's features as I progress.
+This plugin is only in the early stages of beta, and I am looking to expand its features as I progress.
 This is my first attempt at a Minecraft plugin, and it seems to be working for what it's currently intended for.
+I'm open to any suggestions, please post a GitHub issue.

 # How to set up